Into Whites Creek

 Lastly, the spirit of a deceased person remaining behind for whatever conceivable reasons sounded reasonable but did not explain the existence of a ghostly ship.
-How could a non-living boat remain behind with its crew?
+How might a non-living boat remain behind with its crew?

-He read that the British Commander Cornwallis sent a good deal of gold and plate with six soldiers through the woods in an attempt to bypass the French blockade.
+He read that the British Commander Cornwallis sent a good deal of gold and plate with six soldiers through the woods to bypass the French blockade.
 Accounts claim Colonial forces killed these soldiers in the woods.
 This suggested no treasure existed as any sensible opposing army would take the treasure for themselves.
-Secondly, if they did have the opportunity to bury the treasure for reasons Barnaby could not fathom, who then dug for it at night?
+Secondly, if they did have the opportunity to bury the treasure for reasons Levi could not fathom, who then dug for it at night?
 Pirates did not dig for it or the Spanish at this point in history when English settlements were entrenched and the golden age of piracy had ended decades earlier.
 Also, how would the pirates know of the colonial militia buried treasure?

-Floating out of the forest’s shadow in the warm light of day, he once again regained a relaxed spirit and began to feel foolish for his panic.
-Huffing and puffing, he looked around hoping no one remained on the beach to see his fit of despair.
+Floating out of the forest’s shadow in the warm light of day, he once again relaxed and felt foolish for his panic.
+Huffing and puffing, he scanned the area hoping no one remained on the beach to see his fit of despair.
 Perhaps the old woman spoke correctly, he thought.
 He did scare easily.

-He let out a deep, disappointed sigh and paddled his way back home.
+He let out a deep, disappointed sigh and paddled his way home.
 If ever I’m to become the man I need to be he thought, I must enter the woods.
 Not only enter them, but spend the night inside.